rogurr/patina-qemu/Readme.md

 ### Install WSL for Windows

 If compiling in Linux, this step can be skipped.
-If compiling on Windows, the container is most stable running in WSL (Widnows subsystem for Linux) which needs to be [installed](https://learn.microsoft.com/windows/wsl/install) before proceeding.
-The default distributon, Ubuntu, is what is used for this demo and the following steps assume the user has opened a command box and is at the WSL command prompt.
+If compiling on Windows, the container is most stable running in WSL (Windows subsystem for Linux) which needs to be [installed](https://learn.microsoft.com/windows/wsl/install) before proceeding.
+The default distribution, Ubuntu, is what is used for this demo and the following steps assume the user has opened a command box and is at the WSL command prompt.

 **Hint:** Files can be shared between the Windows file system and WSL by using `\\wsl.localhost\Ubuntu\home\<user name>`